 Done, walked out.
 Could sorta see.
 Got home and slept off the valium.
 This was Tuesday September Sept 29, 2020.

 **Reading through this, I’ve found myself making some comments about my Doctor that may be viewed as negative.
-I want to be clear.
+My recovery was on the longer side, and his expectations were around “normal recovery” I want to be clear.
 He’s been outstanding.
-He has checked in on me via text, and told me to contact him anytime for any reason.**
+He has checked in on me via text, and told me to contact him anytime for any reason, which I have.
+I couldn’t recommend him and his office more.**

 Day 1–2: Things are uncomfortable.
 A bit itchy.
 Can’t really see well.
 Had my day after appointment (Wednesday) and asked about driving.
 My vision was like 20/100 or something.
 Not good enough to drive, but the doctor told me I should be good that weekend or maybe in a week.
 My vision was not good at all, but since I stated more in the 20/300 range, I could tell it was better.
 It would be a week or so for the epithelium layer to heal and then it would be better.
 Well, not exactly.